Why You Need to Wear UV Clothing if You Have Lupus

 Minimize Sun Exposure

-Even by taking the above precautions, it's still in your best interest to minimize the amount of time they spend on the sun.
+Even by taking the above precautions, it's still in your best interest to minimize the amount of time they spend on the sun and exposure to ultraviolet (UV) rays .
 If you do choose to go outside on a particularly sunny day, try to stay mostly in the shade such as under an umbrella, awning, etc.

 If you handle these obligations appropriately, it's highly unlikely that you'll ever experience photosensitivity symptoms.